Home » Blogs » Jim Corbett Jhirna Zone Safari (Afternoon Tiger Adventure)

 Plan your next wildlife safari adventure to the Jhirna Zone.
 You can get in touch with the Jungle Revives team.
 We will help you plan the best itinerary for an unforgettable experience.
 Spot your favourite animals like tigers, elephants, and many exotic bird species.

-Can I also explore the Dhela Zone if I have obtained the Permit for the Jhirna Zone?
+Can I also explore the Dhela Zone if I have permit for Jhirna Zone?

 No, you cannot do that.
 You need to have permit for the zones you are visiting.
 Although you have to cross the Dhela Zone to reach Jhirna, you cannot deviate from your designated route during safari.
 Tourists get permits according to their zone request.
 Also, limited jeeps can go in each zone for better crowd management.
 Going to the other zone without a permit can get the respective jeep banned for 15 days.
 Also they may face other penalties according to the Jim Corbett Forest Department laws and regulations.
 So, norms are very strict and you must adhere to that during your next safari adventure.